Developer Guide

 - An

-to represent old appointments, new appointments, and appointment description respectively, which are to be used in theeditAppt
+oldappt/,newappt/andd/to represent old appointments, new appointments, and appointment description respectively, which are to be used in theeditApptcommand.

 Overview: